-Our next meeting is Thursday, April 11th at 1:30 p.m. at the Dennis Senior Center.
-See you there.
+Our next meeting is Thursday, June 13th at 1:30 p.m. at the Dennis Senior Center.